 PROS

-In the face of some self-help books who only see success as the realm of “good people” who “help others”, this book can be an eye-opener.
+In the face of some self-help books that only see success as the realm of “good people” who “help others”, this book can be an eye-opener.

 Review